almostearthling/when-command-docs/description.rst

    definition dialog box.
 The command is run in the same environment (and startup directory) as **When** at the moment it was started.
 4. **Idle time based:** When the session has been idle for the specified amount of time the tasks are executed.
-This actually is implemented as a shortcut to the command based condition built using the ``xprintidle`` command, which must be installed for the applet to work properly.
 5. **Event based:** The tasks are executed when a certain session or system event occurs.
 The following events are supported: